luciditee/sportradar-test/README.md

 );
 ```

 \* Support for `POST`, `PUT`, `DELETE`, etc. are not included in this demonstration because the target API for the challenge does not use any of those request types.
-Adding them would be relatively trivial--see comments in `api/outbound.js` for more info.
+Adding them would be relatively trivial, and would only modify two functions--see comments in `api/outbound.js` for more info.

 ### Response caching
 To combat cases of rate limiting, as well as to allow holding on to exceptionally large response bodies, or perhaps even copies of data unlikely to ever change (such as historic data), each endpoint object in `apidefs.js` can be configured to `useCache` (either `true` or `false`).